 That damn memory wouldn't leave Molly alone.

 Of course, try as she might, Arthur and their friends talked over several names.
-One of the few Molly caught was "Malfoy," and she glanced a slip of a pale, blonde boy whisk himself away to the Slytherin table.
+One of the few Molly caught was "Malfoy," and she glanced a slip of a pale, blond boy whisk himself away to the Slytherin table.
 Other than that, there really wasn't much of anything remarkable.
 It would be next year when Molly's own two younger brothers, Fabian and Gideon, would come to Hogwarts.
-In the meantime, Molly knew she should enjoy the little bit of time she and Arthur had left; once Fab and Gid came to school, she knew she wouldn't be able to escape them.
+In the meantime, Molly knew she should enjoy the little bit of time she and Arthur had left; once Fabian and Gideon came to school, she knew she wouldn't be able to escape them.

 As it turned out, they weren't the only ones who wouldn't leave her alone.

 Sometime late in the fall that same year, Molly had been walking from class with Arthur when a Slytherin boy came right up to them.
 He made his presence well-known: He stood right in their way.

 "Miss Molly Prewett, correct?" he asked.